-First and foremost, I hope everyone (who celebrated) had a lovely Thanksgiving.
+First and foremost, case I hope everyone (who celebrated) had a lovely Thanksgiving.
 I’m happy to report that my first time hosting Thanksgiving dinner was a success!
-But with every success comes a lesson, in my opinion.
+But with every success comes a lesson, case in my opinion.
 And my lesson this time was to trust in the process.

-I began my preparations on Monday, following the advice and experienced wisdom of food experts like Kathleen Flinn and David Lebovitz.
+I began my preparations on Monday, diagnosis following the advice and experienced wisdom of food experts like Kathleen Flinn and David Lebovitz.
 By Wednesday, I was feeling pretty self-righteous, having selected and prepared many make-ahead dishes, washed and set out my platters and serving utensils, and set the Thanksgiving table (centerpiece and all).
 I was a little nervous about my seeming lack of last-minute panic attacks, but kept plugging along, nonetheless.

 But on Thursday, I found myself getting agitated in the kitchen, twiddling my thumbs because I felt like I was forgetting to prepare something, do something, make something.
 I wasn’t my usual, calm, meditative self in the kitchen that day.
 I was waiting for the other shoe to drop.